ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

 ### Session Registration

-This follows a similar solution as the reserve session.
+This follows a similar solution as the Session Reservation.
 In other words, the session management service APIs used for registering and unregistering the session are utilized.

 The APIs register_session, unregister_session, and reserve_all_registered_session will be used in TestStand workflow.

+As a result, the advantages and disadvantages of Session Reservation are also applicable to Session Registration.

 ### Session Sharing